-In January 2019 and 2020 and February 2021 the Company issued target grants of 119,085, 84,684, and 126,353 performance-based RSUs, respectively, to the Company's executive officers under the Equity Incentive Plan.
-Of these awards, 75% are non-vested RSUs for which vesting percentages and the ultimate number of units vesting will be calculated based on the total shareholder return ("TSR") of the Company's common stock as compared to the TSR of peer companies identified in the grant agreements.
+In 2019, 2020, 2021 and 2022 the Company issued target grants of 119,085, 84,684, 126,353, and 149,699 performance-based RSUs, respectively, to the Company's senior management team under the Equity Incentive Plan.
+Of these awards, 75% are non-vested RSUs for which vesting percentages and the ultimate number of units vesting is calculated based on the total shareholder return ("TSR") of the Company's common stock as compared to the TSR of peer companies identified in the grant agreements.
 The payout schedule can produce vesting percentages ranging from 0% to 250% of target.
-TSR will be calculated based upon the average closing price for the 20-trading day period ending December 31, 2021 (for the 2019 grants), December 31, 2022 (for the 2020 grants) and December 31, 2023 (for the 2021 grants) divided by the average closing price for the 20-trading day period ended January 1, 2019 (for the 2019 grants), January 1, 2020 (for the 2020 grants), or January 1, 2021 (for the 2021 grants).
+TSR is calculated over the performance period for each award based upon the average closing price for the 20-trading day period ending December 31st of the year prior to grant divided by the average closing price for the 20-trading day period ending December 31st of the third year following the grant.
 The target number of units is based on achieving a TSR equal to the 50th percentile of the peer group.
-The Company recorded expense on these TSR RSUs based on achieving the target.
+The Company records expense on these TSR RSUs based on achieving the target.